Estimation Methods – catsim.estimation

 Maximum-likelihood methods choose the \(\hat{\theta}\) value that maximizes the likelihood (see catsim.irt.log_likelihood()) of an examinee having a certain response vector, given the corresponding item parameters.

-Bayesian methods used a priori information (usually assuming ability and parameter distributions) to make new estimations.
-The knowledge of new estimations is then used to make new assumptions about the parameter distributions, refining future estimations.
+Bayesian methods use a priori information (usually assuming ability and parameter distributions) to make new estimations.
+New estimations are then used to refine assumptions about the parameter distributions, improving future estimations.

 All implemented classes in this module inherit from a base abstract class Estimator.
 Simulator allows that a custom estimator be used during the simulation, as long as it also inherits from Estimator.